 15. Montréal, Canada

-The genius of some of the world’s great architects dot the Montreal skyline despite the civic edict that no building exceeds the height of Mont Royal under whose slopes the city was founded in 1642.
+The genius of some of the world’s great architects dots the Montreal skyline despite the civic edict that no building exceeds the height of Mont-Royal under whose slopes the city was founded in 1642.
 I.M Pei’s Place Ville Marie still dominates the downtown more than 50 years after its debut.
-Other stellar works include Mies van der Rohe’s Westmount Square, Buckminster Fuller’s stunning Geodesic Dome and Moshe Sadie’s Habitat, the latter two built for the 1967 World’s Fair has found new life.
-Old Montreal by the Old Port is a treasure of preserved 19th century buildings on cobblestone streets.
+Other stellar works include Mies van der Rohe’s Westmount Square, Buckminster Fuller’s stunning Geodesic Dome, and Moshe Sadie’s Habitat, the latter two built for the 1967 World’s Fair has found new life.
+Old Montreal by the Old Port is a treasure of preserved 19th-century buildings on cobblestone streets.
 It is the home of the Canadian Centre for Architecture as well as the UNESCO Chair in Landscape and Environmental Design at l’ Université de Montréal.
 UNESCO calls Montreal “The City of Designers” with 25,000 people in design development in one of the most stylish cities in North America.